AliBozdoogan/BounchingBalls/README.md

 Additionally, I am uploading a jpeg file to show how I mathematically find the intersection set of mice and balls.
 If you wish, you can examine it.

+I tried not to use the if-else structure as much as I could.
+I used function definitions and for loops for the solution.

 I tried to explain all of my narratives as much as I could by making a video, you can watch it on the video if you want.